Ericsson/codechecker/docs/analyzer/user_guide.md

                         Ericsson/codechecker/tree/master/docs/config_file.md
                         (default: None)
   --cppcheckargs CPPCHECK_ARGS_CFG_FILE
+                        DEPRECATED.
 File containing argument which will be forwarded verbatim for Cppcheck.
+The option has been migrated under the cppcheck anayzer options:
+                        --analyzer-config
+                        cppcheck:cc-verbatim-args-file=<filepath>
   --saargs CLANGSA_ARGS_CFG_FILE
+                        DEPRECATED.
 File containing argument which will be forwarded verbatim for the Clang Static Analyzer.
+                        The opion has been migrated under the clangsa analyzer
+                        options: --analyzer-config
+                        clangsa:cc-verbatim-args-file=<filepath>
   --tidyargs TIDY_ARGS_CFG_FILE
-                        File containing argument which will be forwarded verbatim for Clang-Tidy.
+                        DEPRECATED.
+File containing argument which will be forwarded verbatim for the Clang-Tidy.
+The opion has been migrated under the clang-tidy analyzer options:
+                        --analyzer-config
+                        clang-tidy:cc-verbatim-args-file=<filepath>
   --analyzer-config [ANALYZER_CONFIG [ANALYZER_CONFIG ...]]
                         Analyzer configuration options in the following
                         format: analyzer:key=value.
 The collection of the